Mirtia/Reverse-Journal/Challenges.md

 ## SEPC

 This is my first medium challenge from Hack-The-Box platform.
 I will try to dive into as much as possible.
+I went to RANDOM.org, assigned some numbers to the available medium challenges and this was the challenge that was selected.
 ### First steps

 First we extract the files from the `initramfs.cpio` file.